-Any new UAAL as a result of actuarial gains or losses or a change in actuarial assumptions or methods will be amortized over 20 years.
+Any new UAAL as a result of actuarial gains or losses or a change in actuarial assumptions or methods identified in the annual valuation as of June 30 will be amortized over 20 years.

-Unless an alternative amortization period is recommended by the Actuary and accepted by the Board based on the results of an actuarial analysis:
+Any new UAAL as a result of plan amendments will be amortized as follows, unless an alternative amortization period is recommended by the plan actuary and accepted by the Board based on the results of an actuarial analysis:

-- with the exception noted below, the increase in UAAL as a result of any plan amendments will be amortized over a period of 15 years; - the increase in UAAL that would result from a temporary retirement incentive will be prefunded by the participating employer(s).
+- 1. With the exception noted in 2. below, the increase in UAAL as a result of any plan amendments will be amortized over a period of 15 years. - 2.
+The increase in UAAL that would result from a temporary retirement incentive will be prefunded by the participating employer(s).